Adam Voges: 2015 Test debut and stand-in vice-captaincy

 In April 2015, Voges was called up to the Australian Test Cricket squad for the first time, and made his Test debut in Dominica two months later when a head injury prevented Chris Rogers from taking part in the first Test against the West Indies.
 Before the match, he was presented with his baggy green cap by Brendon Julian, who had made his own Test debut for Australia on the same day 22 years earlier.
 By scoring a century in the first innings, Voges became the oldest centurion on Test debut, and subsequently the oldest player to be named man-of-the-match in their opening game at Test level.

 Voges was named as stand-in test Vice-Captain for Australia after David Warner suffered a thumb fracture during the ODI series against England from the bowling of Steven Finn.

 On 11 December 2015, Voges eclipsed the Bellerive Oval's scoring record, passing Ricky Ponting's record of 209 runs.
 He then surpassed Doug Walters' record of 242 for the highest score by an Australian against the West Indies.
 This was also his second century against West Indies.

 At the age of 36 and 68 days, the Western Australian is the fourth-oldest Australian to achieve the feat behind Test greats Sir Donald Bradman, Allan Border and Ricky Ponting.
 Jack Ryder is the only other Australian to have posted a Test double ton beyond the age of 35.

-This also makes him the oldest Australian to join the list of test double-centurions, the other three having each scored double-tons in younger years.
+This also makes him the oldest Australian to join the list of test double-centurions.
 The 449-run partnership between Voges and Shaun Marsh in this match was the highest 4th wicket partnership in Test cricket history at the time, the highest partnership in Australia, the highest against the West Indies, and the second-highest in Tests for Australia.
 It is also the sixth-highest ever partnership in Test history.
 In the Boxing Day Test, he became the third batsman to score over 1000 runs in his debut year (Mark Taylor with 1219 runs in 1989 and Alastair Cook with 1013 in 2006).

 On 13 February 2016, during the First Test against New Zealand, Voges made his second Test double-century, scoring 239.
 During this innings, Voges broke the world record for the highest number of runs without a dismissal having previously scored 269* and 106* against the West Indies, for a total of 614, beating the previous record set by Sachin Tendulkar of 497.
 When he reached 172 not out his Test average passed 100, although when he was dismissed it dropped back to 97.46.
 His performances over the 2015–16 season were statistically some of the best of all time, scoring 969 runs at an average of 161.50, with only Bradman (twice) recording more than 500 runs at a higher season average.

 For his performances in 2016, he was named in the World Test XI by the ICC.